jhurrell/cclf-random-data/README.md

 This will generate fake CCLF files for each of the file types listed in the IP.

-The generated files are located in the `output` directory and have a filename that includes the date, time, and type of file.
-The filenames follow the
-formats: specified in the requirements.
+The generated files are located in the `cclf` directory and have a filename that includes the date, time, and type of file.
+The filenames follow the formats specified in the requirements.

 Each file contains random data based on the specifications provided in the IP.
 The scripts use Python's built-in random number generator to generate fake data